 The first thing with R is that working with normal Excel files is quite difficult.
 So we always work with comma separated values or .CSV files.
 When saving an excel sheet, just save as and select .csv (comma delimited) as the file type. note: .csv’s can only save a single sheet, not the whole excel workbook

 When saving, Excel will inform you that some features may not save with a .csv.
 This shouldn’t be a problem for you, but read these to make sure.

 Importing our data into R allows us to not only analyse and graph the data, but do manipulations, like create new columns using formulae, rearranging, rename and even removing columns & rows without modifying our original data file.
 This is incredibly useful to maintain the original raw data, allowing you to share the data and R script with collaborators across a wide range of platforms.

 For these tutorials, all data will be csv files (unless otherwise specified).

-Download the “weeds” and “insecticide” datasets from the Datasets tab and save them to your project folder.
+Download the “weeds” and “insecticide” datasets from the Datasets tab (to your left in the website, not R) and save them to your project folder.

 Use the following code within a chunk to enter your data into R:

 The file needs to be in your set working directory.
 If it is not, you need the full filepath.

 You can skip the working directory step by using the full file path.

 This can be copied from file explorer, but make sure the slash’s are / and not